ec-jrc/lisflood-usecases/LF_mekong_usecase/docs/book/.ipynb_checkpoints/0_general_setup-checkpoint.md

 #### 3.2.2 Calibration parameters

-Amont the multiple model parameters in LISFLOOD, the recommended calibration procedure focuses on tuning a smaller set of parameters.
-These calibration paramenters can be found in the settings file within the element `<lfusers>`; the comments on each of these paremeters show their default value.
+Among the multiple model parameters in LISFLOOD, the recommended calibration procedure focuses on tuning a smaller set of parameters.
+These calibration parameters can be found in the settings file within the element `<lfusers>`; the comments on each of these paremeters show their default value.
 We will start running our catchment model with these default values.

 ```xml
 <textvar name="UpperZoneTimeConstant" value="10"/>